Joel-Peter Witkin

 Joel-Peter Witkin (born September 13, 1939) is an American photographer who lives in Albuquerque, New Mexico.
-His work often deals with themes such as death, corpses (and sometimes dismembered portions thereof), often featuring ornately decorated photographic models, including people with dwarfism, transgender and intersex persons, as well as people living with a range of physical features which Witkin is often praised for presenting in poses which celebrate and honor their physiques in an elevated, artistic manner.

-Witkin's complex tableaux often recall religious episodes or classical paintings.
+His work often deals with themes such as death, corpses (and sometimes dismembered portions thereof), often featuring ornately decorated photographic models, including people with dwarfism, transgender and intersex persons, as well as people living with a range of physical features.
+Witkin is often praised for presenting these figures in poses which celebrate and honor their physiques in an elevated, artistic manner.
+Witkin's complex tableaux vivants often recall religious episodes or classical paintings.

 Biography

 Witkin was born to a Jewish father and Roman Catholic mother.
 His twin brother, Jerome Witkin, and son Kersen Witkin, are also painters.
 Witkin's parents divorced when he was young because they were unable to overcome their religious differences.
 He attended grammar school at Saint Cecelia's in Brooklyn and went on to Grover Cleveland High School.

-In 1961 Witkin enlisted in the United States Army with the intention of capturing war photography during the Vietnam war.
-However, due to scheduling conflicts, Witkin never saw combat in Vietnam.
-Witkin spent his military time at Fort Hood, Texas, and was mostly in charge of Public Information and classified photos.
+In 1961, Witkin enlisted in the United States Army, with the intention of capturing war photography during the Vietnam War.
+However due to scheduling conflicts, Witkin never saw combat in Vietnam.
+Witkin spent his military service at Fort Hood, Texas, and was mostly in charge of Public Information and classified photos.

 In 1967, he became the official photographer for City Walls Inc. He attended Cooper Union in New York, where he studied sculpture, attaining a Bachelor of Arts degree in 1974.
 Columbia University granted him a scholarship for graduate school, but his Master of Fine Arts degree is from the University of New Mexico in Albuquerque.

 Influences and themes

 Witkin claims that his vision and sensibility spring from an episode he witnessed as a young child, an automobile accident in front of his house in which a little girl was decapitated.

 He says his family's difficulties also influenced his work.
 His favorite artist is Giotto.
 His photographic techniques draw on early Daguerreotypes and on the work of E. J. Bellocq.

 Those of Witkin's works which use corpses have had to be created in Mexico to get around restrictive US laws.
 Because of the transgressive nature of the contents of his images, his works have been labelled exploitative and have sometimes shocked public opinion.

 His techniques include scratching the negative, bleaching or toning the print, and using a hands-in-the-chemicals printing technique.
 This experimentation began after seeing a 19th-century ambrotype of a woman and her ex-lover who had been scratched from the frame.

-Joel-Peter Witkin's photograph "Sanitarium" inspired the final presentation of Alexander McQueen's Spring/Summer 2001 collection based on avian imagery, the walls of another box within the faux psychiatric ward collapsed to reveal a startling tableau vivant: a reclining, masked nude breathing through a tube and surrounded by fluttering moths.
+Joel-Peter Witkin's photograph Sanitarium inspired the final presentation of Alexander McQueen's Spring/Summer 2001 collection based on avian imagery, the walls of another box within the faux psychiatric ward collapsed to reveal a startling tableau vivant: a reclining, masked nude breathing through a tube and surrounded by fluttering moths.